 "Osmosis Model of Resource Efficiency (the MoRE Model)"

-means a proprietary model (sometimes referred to as "the MoRE Model") developed by the research team at the Investment Manager.
+means a proprietary model (sometimes referred to as "the MoRE Model") developed by the research team at Osmosis.
 It is a model which calculates and compares companies based on their Resource Efficiency Factor Score.

 "Redemption Settlement Cut-Off"